Why claim compensation for a RTA?

 What details will we need from you?

-The following information will be used to establish if you have a valid claim, and will allow our team to work out how much compensation you might be entitled to.
-Don’t worry if you don’t have all of this information to hand when you first speak to us though, you can send this to us later.
+The following information will initially be used to establish if you have a valid claim.
+This will also allow our team of experts to work out how much compensation you might be entitled to.
+Don’t worry if you don’t have all of this information to hand when you first speak to us as this can be provided at a later date.